denisdefreyne/glove/README.md

 ## Installation

-To use this shard add the following lines to your shard.yml
+To use this shard, add the following lines to your `shard.yml`:

 ```
 dependencies:
   glove: